kureuil/batch-rs/guide/src/getting-started.md

 }
 ```

-In order to register our task on the worker, we'll need to make it executable by
+In order to register our job on the worker, we'll need to make it executable by
 implementing the `Perform` trait:

 ```rust